How to Navigate Hospital VBAC Policies Step by Step

 Pain Management Options

-Pharmacological options include epidurals, which provide significant pain relief, and intravenous medications that can ease discomfort.
+Pharmacological options include epidurals, which provide significant pain relief, and intravenous medications that ease discomfort.
 Non-pharmacological methods, such as hydrotherapy, massage, and breathing techniques, can also be effective.

 Emotional Support Resources